India - Annual Key Areas Budget Expenditure Core Features

 Document Introduction

-The budget positions agriculture, Micro, Small and Medium Enterprises (MSMEs), investment, and exports as four key development engines, forming a multi-dimensional policy mix.
-In the agricultural sector, specialized initiatives such as the National Mission for High-Yielding Seeds, the Five-Year Plan for Cotton Productivity, and the Pulses Self-Sufficiency Mission have been launched, strengthening the rural economic foundation through measures covering 170 million farmers and enhanced credit of 5 lakh rupees.
-In the MSME sector, policies like customized credit cards, loan schemes for first-time entrepreneurs, and increased credit guarantee limits aim to activate private sector investment vitality, while revising enterprise classification standards to expand policy coverage.
+The budget identifies agriculture, MSMEs, investment, and exports as the four key engines of development, forming a multi-dimensional policy mix.
+In the agricultural sector, specialized initiatives such as the National Mission for High-Yielding Seeds, the Five-Year Plan for Cotton Productivity, and the Pulses Self-Sufficiency Mission have been launched.
+Measures like coverage of 170 million farmers and enhanced credit of 500,000 rupees strengthen the rural economic foundation.
+In the MSME sector, policies such as customized credit cards, loan schemes for first-time entrepreneurs, and increased credit guarantee limits aim to activate private sector investment vitality, while revised enterprise classification standards expand policy coverage.

-Infrastructure and people's livelihood have become focal points for fiscal investment: interest-free loans of 1.5 trillion rupees to states support infrastructure upgrades, the Jal Jeevan Mission is extended to 2028 to achieve universal drinking water coverage, and digital infrastructure is being extended to rural schools and medical centers.
-The education and healthcare sectors continue to expand, including adding 10,000 medical education seats, establishing district-level cancer day care centers, and setting up 50,000 Atal Tinkering Labs, building a support system for human resource development.
+Infrastructure and people's livelihood are key areas for fiscal investment: 1.5 trillion rupees in interest-free loans to states support infrastructure upgrades; the Jal Jeevan Mission is extended to 2028 to achieve universal drinking water coverage; and digital infrastructure is extended to rural schools and medical centers.
+The education and healthcare sectors continue to expand, including adding 10,000 medical education seats, establishing district-level cancer day care centers, and setting up 50,000 Atal Tinkering Labs, building a human resource development support system.

-Fiscal reform and innovation incentives constitute important pillars of the budget: in the financial sector, the Foreign Direct Investment (FDI) limit in insurance is raised from 74% to 100%, and a unified KYC registration system and simplified approval measures for corporate mergers and acquisitions are introduced.
-In the innovation sector, 2 trillion rupees are invested to support private sector-led R&D activities, with specialized plans such as establishing Centers of Excellence for Artificial Intelligence and a National Geospatial Mission.
-Tax system reforms focus on reducing the burden on the middle class, adjusting personal income tax slabs, increasing the TDS exemption limit on rent, and optimizing the customs duty structure to promote manufacturing and exports.
+Fiscal reform and innovation incentives form important pillars of the budget: In the financial sector, the Foreign Direct Investment (FDI) cap in insurance is raised from 74% to 100%, and a unified KYC registration system and simplified corporate merger approval measures are introduced.
+In the innovation sector, 2 trillion rupees are allocated to support private sector-led R&D activities, with special plans such as establishing Centers of Excellence for Artificial Intelligence and the National Geospatial Mission.
+Tax system reforms focus on reducing the burden on the middle class, adjusting personal income tax brackets, increasing the TDS exemption limit for rent, and optimizing the customs duty structure to promote manufacturing and exports.